pongrut/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ![counterclockwise_4](./figures/driving_log_L8_FIX.gif)<br/>
 Fix curvature road driving. <br/>

-I then recorded the vehicle recovering from the left side of the road back to center so that the vehicle would learn to recover when it off the track.
-This images show what a recovery looks like starting from side track and back to the road:
+I then recorded the vehicle recovering from the left side of the road back to center so that the car would learn to recover when it off the track.
+These images show what a recovery looks like starting from sidetrack and back to the road:
 ![recover_left](./figures/recover_left.gif)

 ![raw_data](./figures/org_dataset.jpg)
 <p align="center">Histogram of 23,790 steering angles and Density curve.</p>

-To augment the dataset, I used the transformation_pipline function for processing image augmentations as in table below:
+To augment the dataset, I used the transformation_pipline function for processing image augmentations as in the table below:

 |         Augment Methods         |                                 Description                                    |
 |:--------------------------------| :------------------------------------------------------------------------------|